HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   )
 }}

-The next four most common domains are all advertising providers, they may not be requested directly by your page but through a complex chain of redirects initiated by another advertising network.
+The next four most common domains are all advertising providers.
+They may not be requested directly by the page but through a complex chain of redirects initiated by another advertising network.

-The sixth most common domain is digicert.com.
-Calls to digicert.com are generally OCSP revocation checks due to TLS certificates not having OCSP stapling enabled, or the use of Extended Validation (EV) certificates which prevent pinning of intermediate certificates.
-This number is exaggerated in HTTP Archive due to all page loads being effectively first-time visitors - OCSP responses are generally valid for seven days in real-world browsing.
+The sixth most common domain is `digicert.com`.
+Calls to `digicert.com` are generally OCSP revocation checks due to TLS certificates not having OCSP stapling enabled, or the use of Extended Validation (EV) certificates which prevent pinning of intermediate certificates.
+This number is exaggerated in HTTP Archive due to all page loads being effectively first-time visitors - OCSP responses are generally cached and valid for seven days in real-world browsing.
 See [this blog post](https://simonhearne.com/2020/drop-ev-certs/) to read more on this issue.

-Further down the list at 2.43% is ajax.googleapis.com, Google's [Hosted Libraries project](https://developers.google.com/speed/libraries).
+Further down the list at 2.43% is `ajax.googleapis.com`, Google's [Hosted Libraries project](https://developers.google.com/speed/libraries).
 Whilst loading a library such as jQuery from a hosted service is easy, the additional cost of a connection to a third-party domain may have a negative impact on performance.
 It is best to host all critical JavaScript and CSS on the root domain, if possible.
 There is also now no cache benefit to using a shared CDN resource, as all major browsers [partition caches by page](https://developers.google.com/web/updates/2020/10/http-cache-partitioning).
 Harry Roberts has written a detailed blog post on [how to host your own static assets](https://csswizardry.com/2019/05/self-host-your-static-assets/).

 ## Page weight impact

-{# TODO (authors) - again can we have an intro sentence or two to avoid an empty heading? #}
+{# TODO (authors) - again can we have an intro sentence or two to avoid an empty heading?
+Maybe with a link to the Page Weight chapter? #}

 ### Heaviest third-parties